DIBsed77 (2K)

 GBA/X Series GPA Series GPX Series

 Primarily for electric guitars with adequate signal levels.
 The GBA/X series is basically a unity gain high to low impedance converter.
 GBA's preserve the signal and tone while driving long cables and accessories.
 GBA uses one 9-volt battery.
 GBX uses two 9-volt batteries for greater headroom.
-Intended for acoustic guitars with add-on pickups.
+Originally intended for acoustic guitars with add-on pickups.
+They've been found to enhance the sound of electric guitar also.
 The GPA series has a high input impedance and a gain of 10 dB.
 It uses one 9-volt battery and will fit in your pocket or on a belt clip.
 Maximum output level is about 1 Vrms.
 With it's eXtended dynamic range, the GPX series is a good preamp for connecting guitars to PA system line inputs.
 The GPX series has a high input impedance and a gain of 10 dB.
 It uses Two 9-volt batteries for extended dynamic range with a maximum output level of 3 Vrms.
 The GPX+2 version adds an AC adaptor.

 BPA/BPX, GOA/GOX, and FETRON series